Ice Chips: Stamkos returns to game action - Article - TSN

 Calgary Flames

+Winger Matthew Tkachuk (hip) skated with the team Friday, but will not be in the lineup against the Arizona Coyotes. - Jermain Franklin, TSN

-Fifth-year centre Sean Monahan missed practice Thursday for maintenance, but will be in the lineup Friday night when the Flames host the Arizona Coyotes.
-Winger Matthew Tkachuk skated alone Thursday after missing time with a sore hip. - Calgary Sun
+Fifth-year centre Sean Monahan missed practice Thursday for maintenance, but will be in the lineup Friday night when the Flames host the Arizona Coyotes. - Calgary Sun

 Minnesota Wild